 Discussion of A.T.M.A.’s attempts to gain official state recognition for Tibetan Medicine.

-Discussion of Accreditation: Graduated Students, Record Keeping
+Discussion of steps necessary for Accreditation: Graduated Students, Record Keeping

 Discussion of making connection with established Pharmaceutical Teaching organization in Mass that is interested in working with Alternative Medicines.